robole/markdown-reference/markdown.md

 	If you want to learn markdown, you cannot go wrong by reading [this tutorial][1].
 Happy learning!

 	[1]: https://github.com/robole/markdown-reference "Markdown Reference Repository"

 The first part has a label in the second set of brackets, which you define yourself.
 It is not case sensitive and can include letters, numbers, spaces, or punctuation.

-The second part of a reference-style link has the label in the first set of brackets, which matches the label from the first part.
-The title for the link can be enclosed in double quotes, single quotes, or parentheses.
+The second part has the label in the first set of brackets, which should match the label from the first part.
+A title for the link can be enclosed in double quotes, single quotes, or parentheses after the URL.

 You can place the second part of the link anywhere in the document.
-Some people place them immediately after the paragraph in which they appear while other people place them at the end of the document.
+It is a matter of preference.
+Some people place them immediately after the paragraph in which they appear; while other people place them at the end of the document.

 ### Blockquotes

-	> We're living the future so
-	> the present is our past.
+	> We're living the future so the present is our past. - Kanye West

 becomes this:

-> We're living the future so
-> the present is our past.
+> We're living the future so the present is our past. - Kanye West

 ### Code